AksoEo/docs/asc.md

 - `a`: optional list of definition names to be used as function arguments

 #### Semantics
 These can be thought of as function calls.
 Calling a definition that is not explicitly a function simply copies its value.
 Calling a function applies each argument to the result in sequence.

-Excess arguments (i.e. arguments given to non-function values) will be ignored.
-See the definition type `f` for more details.
+Calling a function or referencing a definition with the incorrect number of arguments is an error (if the target definition is not a function, the number of arguments should always be zero).

 ### Type `f`
 Defines a function.
 Additional keys: